confluentmedical/nitinol-design-concepts/120-open-frame-fatigue/index.md

 ## Visualizing Results

 This simulation was required a total of about 2.7 CPU-hours on our system, and was completed in under 30 minutes of actual time using multiple CPU cores.
-The output database (65MB) can be downloaded from the 120-open-frame-fatigue folder at [nitinol.app.box.com/v/nitinol-design-concepts](https://nitinol.box.com/v/nitinol-design-concepts), and requires Abaqus 2017 CAE or Viwewer to post-process.
+The output database (65MB) can be downloaded from the 120-open-frame-fatigue folder at [nitinol.app.box.com/v/nitinol-design-concepts](https://nitinol.box.com/v/nitinol-design-concepts), and requires Abaqus 2017 CAE or Viewer to post-process.

 We are only interested in visualizing the nitinol frame component, so we will first create a new display group.
 Select the nitinol part instance, and use this to replace the current selection.